OpenSecuritySummit/oss2018/content/faq/Infrastructure-needs.md

 #### 2. **What should I do if I need to run X on that infrastructure?**

-If X can be run on the infrastructure setup at the Venue, sure, it can be hosted there.
+If X can be run on the infrastructure setup at the Venue, it can be hosted there.

 You are welcome to bring your own hardware.